isomerpages/moe-teckgheepri/_our-total-curriculum/CCA/Sports.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students persevere in the acquisition of new techniques, through drills
+<p>Pupils persevere in the acquisition of new techniques, through drills
 and practice to enhance their skill set and game knowledge.</p>
 </td>
 </tr>